 Your chiropractic track record might be above reproach, but nothing proves effectiveness to a MD more than published clinical study.

 Recently we reported four clinical studies done by independent parties with no involvement from Sense Technology, makers of the PulStar, that support the effectiveness of Multiple Impulse Therapy compared to other chiropractic techniques.
-See a summary of these four clinical trials.
+Get the PulStar’s research bundle here.

 If you want a clinically proven system to differentiate your practice, and be in good stead to obtain physician referrals, choose the PulStar.